adamdjbrett/doctrineofdiscovery.org/_posts/2022-10-24-sublimis-deus-pastorale-officium-indecensvidetur.md

     image_path: /assets/images/sublimis-deus-image003.png
     alt: "Potrait of King Charles"
     title: "Charles I, King of Spain and Holy Roman Emperor (also Charles V)"
+sidebar:
+  - title: "Next Steps"
+    image: /assets/images/colonial-contact.jpg
+    image-alt: "Indigenous peoples on the left and European Christian colonizers on the right planting a cross.
+In the middle is Mother Earth"
+    text: "Learn More about the Doctrine of Discovery"
+    nav: next-steps
 published: true
 ---